 In section 2.2, we saw that as far as non-negative adjunct PPs are concerned, postverbal PPs outnumber medial PPs in the English corpora considered.
-To assess the distribution of their negative counterparts we examined the distribution of the negative adjunct PPs at no time, on no account, by no stretch of the imagination, on no occasion, in no event, at no other N. Our pilot study reveals an asymmetry between negative PPs and non-negative PPs.
-Medial non negative PPs are less frequently attested than postverbal non negative PPs.
+To assess the distribution of their negative counterparts we examined the distribution of the negative adjunct PPs at no time, on no account, by no stretch of the imagination, on no occasion, in no event, at no other N and in no way (cf. Quirk et al's (20) above).
+Our pilot study reveals an asymmetry between negative PPs and non-negative PPs.
+Medial non-negative PPs are less frequently attested than postverbal non-negative PPs.
 Medial negative PPs are far more frequent than postverbal negative PPs, which are in fact very rare indeed.
 These findings offer further support for Haegeman's claim (2002) that medial adjunct PPs are not categorically excluded.
 On the other hand, while non-negative adjunct PPs are easily available in postverbal position, postverbal negative PPs with sentential scope, while available, are the marked option.